souviknsl07/e-commerce/README.md

 `All kinds of contributions are welcomed` 🤝<br/>

+## Prerequisites
+- Have knowledge about Reactjs and Nextjs.
+- Know how tailwind CSS works.
+- Know how to implement firebase firestore.
+- Know how to implement next-auth.
+- Know how to implement stripe along with webhooks.

-* Follow the steps below to install it on your local machine.
+### Follow the steps below to install it on your local machine.

-# Installation Steps
+## Installation Steps

-## Using npm
+### Using npm

 Run commands